5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 - The `X86PlatformPlugin` is not available for 2nd Gen (Sandy Bridge) and 3rd Gen (Ivy Bridge) Intel CPUs - they use the `ACPI_SMC_PlatformPlugin` instead.
 But you can use [**ssdtPPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate a `SSDT-PM` for these CPUs instead to enable proper CPU Power Management.
 - Dortania for `SSDT-CPUR.aml`
 - For Intel Xeon CPUs, a different approach is required if the CPU is not detected by macOS.
 See [**this guide**](https://www.insanelymac.com/forum/topic/349526-cpu-wrapping-ssdt-cpu-wrap-ssdt-cpur-acpi0007/) for reference.
+- macOS 12.3 dropped the "plugin-type" check within the `X86PlatformPlugin`.
+This results in the legacy `ACPI_SMC_PlatformPlugin` failing to attach to the CPU, if Plugin-Type `1` is not set for Haswell and newer Intel CPUs by SSDT-PLUG.
+This is a bug on Apple's behalf which supposedly breaks power management on pre-Ivy Bridge systems.
+So, with the plugin-type check not working, you can boot macOS Monterey without SSDT-PLUG enabled and the `X86PlatformPlugin` will still be loaded which is reflected in IOReg.
+But it's not attached to the CPU – it only looks as if.
+More info [here](https://www.insanelymac.com/forum/topic/351675-macos-12-monterey-x86platformplugin-without-plugin-type1/#comment-2782160).